Isaac-digangi/Bloxd.io-Codes/README.md

 - Developer Items (Works but there are still more items missing (e.g. Portal blocks))
 - Skins (These codes don't work anymore because of recent skin change (new codes soon))
 - Codeable Kill Aura (Untested)
+- Mace PvP kit (works but needs a lot of improvement (not made by me))
+- Wind Charges (works | beginning of code used in code block, bottom used in world code)